PARC-projects/video-query-api/README.md

 [Client](https://github.com/fetorres/video-query) portion of the Video Query project are made to various endpoints supplied by this API.

-For more information about project, please visit [some-end-point](some-end-point), or the following related links.
+For an overview of the Video Query project please visit [some-end-point](some-end-point) or the following related links.

 - [Video Query Client](https://github.com/fetorres/video-query)
 - [Video Query Algorithms](https://github.com/fetorres/video-query-algorithms)